CRA Supplier Due Diligence: Questionnaire & Red Flags

 Problem: Relying on supplier goodwill without contract terms.

 Fix: Put compliance obligations in writing.
-Include remedies for non-compliance.
+The clauses above are the floor.

 Waiting Until December 2027

-Problem: Starting supplier assessments right before CRA enforcement.
+Problem: Starting supplier assessments right before the CRA application date.

 Fix: Start now.
-Assessment takes time.
-Non-compliant suppliers need time to remediate or be replaced.
+Vendor responses lag.
+Non-compliant suppliers need months to remediate or be replaced.

 Supplier Due Diligence Checklist